zainfikrih/android-aroundme/README.md

 This repository contains Aroundme apps with:

 1. MVVM with Architecture Components
+2. Google Maps SDK for Android
-2. Repository with mock API
+3. Repository with mock API
-3. Koin (For Dependency Injection)
+4. Koin (For Dependency Injection)
-4. RxJava 2
+5. RxJava 2
-5. Android ViewBinding
+6. Android ViewBinding
-6. ktlint (Kotlin Style Guide Static Code Analysis Tool)
+7. ktlint (Kotlin Style Guide Static Code Analysis Tool)
-7. Unit test:
+8. Unit test:
    - MockK (For mocking objects and verifying stubs)
    - Truth (For making more readable assertions)
    - AndroidX Testing (For accessing Test helpers to test LiveData)